Winners and losers of the final GOP debate before Iowa

 Haley’s repeated mentions of a website launched by her campaign, desantislies.com, was a questionable tactic.
 On one hand, she repeated the name enough — at least seven times — for it to lodge in viewers’ minds.
 On the other, it might have been more effective to rebut her rival’s assertions in real time rather than leaning on repeating the website name.

-Haley on several occasions suggested that DeSantis’s well-documented campaign woes augur badly for his capacity to lead the nation, if he were ever elected.
+Haley on several occasions suggested DeSantis’s well-documented campaign woes augur badly for his capacity to lead the nation.

 But DeSantis was able to parry that attack by talking up his record as governor of Florida.

-There is the possibility that Haley’s debate moves — including more than once arguing that DeSantis was trying to “demean” her — could resonate, particularly with female voters or those who simply don’t care for the Florida governor’s aggressiveness.
+There is the possibility that Haley’s debate tactics — including more than once arguing that DeSantis was trying to “demean” her — could resonate, particularly with women voters or those who simply don’t care for the Florida governor’s aggressiveness.

 But DeSantis effectively raised questions around Haley’s record on China, immigration and culture war issues — all topics that matter to the social conservatives whose support is vital on caucus night.